xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 ## Downgrade a WebDriver:

-If you want to use a very old version of your current browser, you might need to downgrade browser's driver.
-Do it manually by downloading a specific version of Browser Drivers and replace WebDriver binaries (project-level) or Replace WebDriver binaries (application-level).
+If you want to use an older version of your current browser, you might need to downgrade the browser's driver.
+Do it manually by downloading a specific version of Browser Drivers and replacing WebDriver binaries (project-level) or Replacing WebDriver binaries (application-level).

 > Versions of browser drivers:
 > - [Chrome Drivers](https://chromedriver.chromium.org/downloads)